-Labelled microspheres can be used to quantify tissue perfusion in animal studies.
+Labelled microspheres can be used to quantify tissue perfusion and blood flow distribution (Prinzen & Bassingthwaighte, 2000).
 Larger microspheres that are trapped in the precapillary arterioles measure total blood flow in the tissue, and smaller microspheres which are only trapped in the capillaries measure the nutritive blood flow.
-Microsphere method is not applicable in humans, because it may cause ischemic organ damage.
-In animal studies microspheres can be used to validate the PET perfusion tracers (Kairento et al., 1983).
+Microsphere method is not commonly used in humans, because it may cause ischemic organ damage.
+Microspheres can be used to validate the PET perfusion tracers, usually in animal studies (Kairento et al., 1983).
 Microspheres can be labelled with radionuclides, or alternatively with fluorescent dyes (Glenny et al., 1993).
 Albumin macroaggregates (MAA) have the advantage of being metabolized (Zolle et al., 1970).
 For instance, 131I- and 99mTc-labelled albumin macroaggregates have been commercially available and used for studying myocardial function and pulmonary perfusion and perfusion distribution in dogs (Poe, 1971; Schelbert et al., 1971; Richmond et al., 1973) and humans (Rhodes et al., 1973; Grames et al., 1974; Baker et al., 1984; Del Torso et al., 1985), and concluded to be safe.

 Organ perfusion (blood flow, f) can then be calculated in units mL/min per organ from the equation

 , where Fs is the pump flow rate (mL/min), Atis is the radioactivity of the dissected organ, and Ab is the activity of the blood sample.

 Alternatively, if radioactivity concentration in tissue (sample) was measured, either by weighing the tissue sample or by PET, the perfusion can be calculated in units mL/(min*g) or mL/(min*mL) from similar equation: